Toma400/The_Isle_of_Ansur/readme.md

 # The Isle of Ansur

 ---

-The Isle of Ansur is text-based RPG game, founded on Baedoor universe.
+The Isle of Ansur is text-based RPG game, being remaster of my old terminal game taking place in my own steampunk/fantasy universe, Baedoor.

+Unlike original, it is made with graphical interface, trying to be accessible and much more advanced technologically.
-Despite its oldschool character, The Isle of Ansur tries to have expansive gameplay mechanics and support modding in modern approach.
+Despite its oldschool character, The Isle of Ansur tries to support modding in modern approach.

 # Current Progress Status

 ---
 The Isle of Ansur is currently in:

 > **pre-alpha**